gkns1/bitburner/README.md

 # bitburner

-Finished and code & WIP code for use in a browser game Bitburner. https://danielyxie.github.io/bitburner/
+Some helper scripts for use in a browser game Bitburner. https://danielyxie.github.io/bitburner/

 To people who know the game: